EU regulators okay KLM bailout, tweaks decision after court veto

-BRUSSELS, July 19 (Reuters) - A 3.4-billion-euro ($2.9 billion) Dutch bailout for Air France-KLM's (AIRF.PA) Dutch unit was necessary and proportionate, EU state aid regulators said on Monday after Europe's second-top court annulled their decision in May.
+BRUSSELS (Reuters) - A 3.4-billion-euro ($2.9 billion) Dutch bailout for Air France-KLM’s Dutch unit was necessary and proportionate, EU state aid regulators said on Monday after Europe’s second-top court annulled their decision in May.

 The Luxembourg-based General Court said that the European Commission, which acts as the bloc’s competition enforcer, had not provided adequate reasoning why KLM was the only beneficiary of the Dutch aid and why the airline had not benefited from French support given to its parent.